aegiacometti/netor/docs/how_to_install.rst

 https://docs.saltstack.com/en/latest/topics/tutorials/walkthrough.html
 https://docs.saltstack.com/en/latest/topics/tutorials/walkthrough_macosx.html

-Now, unlike Ansible, SaltStack uses daemons and the bootstrap add them to auto-start, and we don't want that, we want to start them manually, just in case to not have them running and searching for the devices when we don't want or when they are not even reachable, as an example, if we are at home, another customer, or in a meeting!
+Now, unlike Ansible, Salt uses daemons and the bootstrap add them to auto-start, and we don't want that, we want to start them manually, just in case to not have them running and searching for the devices when we don't want or when they are not even reachable, as an example, if we are at home, another customer, or in a meeting!